t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 respectively.
 Once bootstrapped, these functions can be carried out without online connections to third parties, making the protocols applicable for decentralized use in the IoT.
 However, protocol translation by intermediary nodes may invalidate end-to-end protection measures (see {{sec5-1}}).
 Also these protocols require end-to-end connectivity between the devices and do not support store-and-forward scenarios.
-Object security is an option for such scenarios and the work on OSCOAP {{OSCOAP}} is a potential solution in this space.
+Object security is an option for such scenarios and the work on OSCOAP {{OSCOAP}} is a potential solution in this space, in particular, in the context of forwarding proxies.

-### Group Membership and Security {#sec5-3-2}
+### Group Membership and Security {#sec6-3-2}

 In addition to end-to-end security, group key negotiation is an important security service for the T2Ts and Ts2T communication patterns in the IoT